7RU7H/Archive/Brain-Hacking/Actions/Question-Based-Hacking-Methodology.md

 		4. Connected to other DNS servers?
 	- Accessible/Mountable File Shares?
 		1. What is being shared?
-			1. Hardcoded Credentials?
+			1. Hard-coded Credentials?
 			2. Replaced Shortcuts?
-			3. Documents that will openned by unprivileged users?
+			3. Documents that will opened by unprivileged users?
 	- Are there custom ports or protocols?
 	- Are any services running accessible with Default Credentials?